-A Brighton Labour councillor vowed not to “bow down to white supremacy” after she was reported for anti-Semitism for describing Israel as racist.
+A Brighton Labour councillor vowed not to “bow down to white supremacy” after she was reported for anti-semitism for describing Israel as racist.

-While stepping down, she released an official statement apologising for campaigning in that way and said she was now more knowledgeable about the IHRA definition.
+While stepping down, she released an official statement apologising for campaigning in that way and said that she was now more knowledgeable about the IHRA definition.

 But just three days later, she posted on her Facebook page: “Let me make something clear.
 I have not resigned as a councillor and I will go on speaking up for the people who elected me.

 “I will not bow down to white supremacy and I will always challenge racism in ALL its forms as I always have.”

 The post remained live until yesterday afternoon, but was deleted after Councillor Brennan was approached by Brighton and Hove News.
 She has not responded to our questions.

 The pictures of Councillor Brennan holding the placard had been circulated in local Labour Party circles after the protest.

 Soon after, she was selected as part of the Momentum slate for East Brighton and was elected in May last year, after which she was appointed as deputy chair of the Housing Committee.

 If one Labour councillor steps down or has the whip withdrawn, then the balance of power on Brighton and Hove City Council will be equally divided between Labour and the Greens.

 Labour said: “This is part of an ongoing investigation by the party and we cannot comment on internal investigations.”